adames/credilicious/README.md

-# credilicious
-Extending credit to the employed
+**credi_licious** - Extending credit to the well employed
-Borrower
-Line of credit

-Lender
-We offer lines of credit
-Physical card for now

- empoyer
-Name
-employed?
-Historical records

-Payroll office
-how much they owe us,
-How much borrower make (approved by borrower)
+The idea all started with an observation we made: some people with great income have horrendous credit.
+Simply, we should provide credit to an underserved group of hardworking Americans.
+And because we deduct payments from your paycheck, you never have to worry about making ends meet: we give you the flexibility to meet your lifestyle.

+**User Stories**
 Borrower requests credit line from the lender (credulous).
-	-borrower sends payroll permission to send income
+	- borrower sends payroll permission to send income
 	- historical monthly income

 Lender approves or disproves a line of credit
-	-an amount of credit
+	- an amount of credit
 	- based on a formula of historical income

 Lender sends borrower physical card